Standards and Practices (30 Rock): Plot

 The finale of America's Kidz Got Singing is here and everyone's in high spirits, with Jack Donaghy (Alec Baldwin) proclaiming it's a "great night for the industry" because the show is "something the entire family can enjoy".
 However, that turns out to be the opposite of the truth when the final two contestants show up drunk on stage.
 As a result, the night quickly turns into a disaster.
 The next day, Kabletown CEO Hank Hooper (Ken Howard) shows up in Jack's office, furious that he now has to go to Washington DC to deal with the Federal Communications Commission.
 After questioning the contestants, Jack comes to the conclusion that it was Hank's granddaughter Kaylie Hooper (Chloë Grace Moretz) who got the contestants drunk.
-He confronts her, but discovers that Kaylee only did it so that she could get her grandfather out of town for the week.
+He confronts her, but discovers that Kaylie only did it so that she could get her grandfather out of town for the week.
 This way, he wouldn't attend a parent-teacher conference that she expects will get her expelled for hacking her friend's YouFace page and posting inflammatory pictures of her.
-Jack agrees to attend the conference instead to prevent her from getting expelled, but it turns out to be another one of Kaylee's tricks.
+Jack agrees to attend the conference instead to prevent her from getting expelled, but it turns out to be another one of Kaylie's tricks.
 She was trying to get expelled so she could attend a more prestigious boarding school and to be closer to her boyfriend who attends New York University for acting.
-However, Jack tricks her when he finds out about how she likes to play lacrosse.
+However, Jack tricks her when he finds out about how she likes to play lacrosse, and can use his connections to make sure her school does not have a field to play on.